-Topic Requirements General valuation Site value (SV), capital improved value (CIV) and net annual value (NAV) for all rateable land and non-rateable leviable land completed by the due dates.
+Торіс Requirements General valuation Site value (SV), capital improved value (CIV) and net annual value (NAV) for all rateable land and non-rateable leviable land completed by the due dates.
 Record all data, calculations, analysis and valuations electronically.
-Statutory requirements Comply with all statutory and regulatory requirements in the: Valuation of Land Act 1960 Local Government Act 1989 and 2020 Fire Services Property Levy Act 2012 Valuation of Land Regulations 2014 (to be re-made during the 2025 valuation cycle) Qualifications The valuer must hold the qualifications or experience specified by the Minister by notice published in the government gazette - refer Appendix G. All general valuation work is the responsibility of the person(s) appointed under Section 13DA(1) of the Valuation of Land Act 1960.
+Statutory Comply with all statutory and regulatory requirements in the: requirements Valuation of Land Act 1960 Local Government Act 1989 and 2020 Fire Services Property Levy Act 2012 Valuation of Land Regulations 2024 (commencement on 27 September 2024) Qualifications The valuer must hold the qualifications or experience specified by the Minister by notice published in the government gazette - refer Appendix G. All general valuation work is the responsibility of the person(s) appointed under Section 13DA(1) of the Valuation of Land Act 1960.
 Data quality Ensure the accuracy and quality of property databases is compliant with the schedule of data formats set out in this document.
 Property inspections Inspection requirements for each stage are detailed in outputs and tasks in these guidelines.
 Inspections must meet the required standard to comply with these outputs.

+Topic Requirements

 VBPSG stage requirements All stage submissions are to comply with the VBPSG tasks and outputs as set out in Section 2 of these guidelines.

-Meetings Attend meetings called by VGV under Section 7 of the Valuation of Land Act 1960.
+Meetings Attend meetings called by VGV

-Table 2B: Timetable for 2024 General Valuation
+Table 2B: Timetable for 2026 General Valuation

-Stage Key tasks Completion date (on or before) 1 Preparation - project plan, data validation, SMG and HRP review General planning and preparation for the revaluation.
+Stage Key tasks Completion date (on or before) 1 Preparation - pre stage 1 meeting, project plan, data validation, SMG and HRP review Attend a pre stage 1 meeting, General planning and preparation for the general valuation.
 Provide a detailed project plan.
 Confirm sub-market groups.
 Identify and nominate high risk properties.
-1 July 2023 (except for new suppliers, where 31 July 2023 will apply for the first year of the contract) 2 Analysis - inspections, data accumulation, sales analysis and modelling Data collection, analysis and value level setting.
-30 November 2023 - multiple submissions suggested: residential, rural, commercial, industrial and specialist properties.
+1 July 2025 (except for new suppliers, where 31 July 2025 will apply for the first year of the contract) 2 Analysis - inspections, data accumulation, sales analysis and modelling Data collection, analysis and value level setting.
+30 November 2025 - multiple submissions suggested: residential, rural, commercial, industrial and specialist properties.
 Exact dates and number of submissions to be confirmed at stage 1 start-up meeting.
 3 Application - apply and confirm valuations The valuation of all properties.
-29 February 2024 4 Review - quality assure and return Quality checks, exception reporting, final adjustments.
-Valuation return, valuer's final report, and provision of valuation databases.
-30 April 2024
+28 February 2026 4 Review - quality assure and return Quality checks, exception reporting, final adjustments, valuation return, valuer's final report including identification of opportunities for improvement, and provision of valuation databases.
+30 April 2026

-2.1 Stage 1 Preparation - project plan, data validation, SMG and HRP review
+2.1.
+Stage 1 Preparation - project plan, data validation, SMG and HRP review

-To be completed no later than 1 July 2023 (except for new suppliers, where 31 July 2023 will apply for the first year of the contract)
+To be completed no later than 1 July 2025 (except for new suppliers, where 31 July 2025 will apply for the first year of the contract)